IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    a shared link, we proactively reserve resources for the shared connection.
    This ensures that bandwidth is readily available whenever the customer requires it.
-In contrast, achieving equivalent bandwidth assurance through individual dedicated connections would necessitate creating separate links between each spoke and the hub, which would lead to substantial bandwidth inefficiency.
+In contrast, achieving equivalent bandwidth assurance through individual dedicated connectivity constructs would necessitate creating separate links between each spoke and the hub, which would lead to substantial bandwidth inefficiency.

-   Customer intent topology complements connectivity-based network slicing by providing customers a mechanism to to specify additional underlay service paths to gain extensive control over specific or all connections within the network slice, as outlined in {{?I-D.ietf-teas-ietf-network-slices}}.
+   Customer intent topology complements connectivity-based network slicing by providing customers a mechanism to specify additional underlay service paths to gain extensive control over specific or all connectivity constructs within the network slice, as outlined in {{?I-D.ietf-teas-ietf-network-slices}}.

    A customer intent topology embodies the customer’s intent and is defined within